EarthCruiser

 EarthCruiser started as an Australian company that designs and manufactures off-road recreational vehicles and truck campers for expedition and overlanding.
 The company was founded in 2008 by Lance Gillies and Michelle Boltz after the couple could not find a suitable overland vehicle for undertaking the Great Sandy Desert.
 EarthCruiser's motto is, "Go Further, Stay Longer."

-The US company closed on April 25, 2024.

-Production

-As of late 2020, EarthCruiser employed over 24 workers who hand-build about 30 expedition vehicles per year.
+Production started in Bend 2014, EarthCruiser employed over 50 technicians building expedition vehicles.
 Each vehicle takes approximately three and a half to four months to complete.
 Vehicles for the U.S. market were built in Bend, Oregon, while vehicles in the Australian market are built in North Wollongong, New South Wales.